• Sonori@beehaw.org

 edit-2

-Show me a five meter high fence, and i’ll show you a six meter high ladder.
+As the traditional saying goes, show me a five meter high fence, and i’ll show you a six meter high ladder.

 More seriously, if you want to catch people at the border, you do mainly just need to have cameras, sensors, and people monitoring it, and you then just need to send some guards out in a truck to go out and talk to the things that walk through it.